jobelix-dev/jobelix/README.md

 # Jobelix - Job Application Platform

 Jobelix is a modern job application platform built with Next.js that connects students with companies.
-It features AI-powered resume parsing, real-time chat validation, and a comprehensive application tracking system.
+It features AI-powered resume parsing, real-time chat validation, and a comprehensive application tracking system!

 ## 🎯 What is Jobelix?